greenwood-suzanne/hot_METS/Pipeline/README.md

 ggplot2: http://ggplot2.org

+# MiSeq Test Data
+To ensure that everything is downloaded and working properly:

+The MiSeq data that is available on this GitHub repository runs in only two parts.
+These are:

+Part I: Obtain read quality in order to choose filtering parameters.
+This cannoy be skipped, but only takes about 1 minute to run.

+	Rscript part1.R -f <path_to_MiSeq_directory>

+Part II: Filter reads and obtain taxonomy plots

+	Rscript part2.R -f <path_to_MiSeq_directory> -F <forward read length desired> -R <reverse read length> -T <# nucleotides to trim from left>

+Recommended filtering params: forward: 240 reverse: 160 trim: 0

+# Implementation

 The pipeline is broken into 3 parts for ease of use.
 Each part can be run in the command line.